MiDevel/mcell-webapp/ROADMAP.md

 - Allow to display different shapes of cells: box, square, disc, circle.
 Only when cell size is >= 7, use regular filled squares for smaller sizes.
 - Create UI Designers for rules' definitions for all supported CA families.
 - Allow users to define their own CA engines (some sort of plugins).
+- Add a period/speed checker for oscillators and spaceships.
 - Export as image: Let users export their simulations as images.
 - Margolus engine - implement the missing 'wrap' mode.
 - Allow to save the left-top cell offset in .mcl format which should override automatic centering when loading the pattern.
 Important for Margolus patterns.